Is there anything you love to wake up to? The smell of coffee, the sound birds, a warm-blooded creature?

 A lot of people don’t actually want to do all the work that’s required of freelancers.
 They jump into this business looking for ways to make money under the most liberal terms—no set hours, no set schedule, no deadlines.

 The problem is that a lot of those people aren’t self-starters and they lack self-discipline.

 Doing it on their own terms means they don’t work enough to earn a living or they don’t work at all.
 They wallow in flexibility for a while, thinking it’s such a great thing, then end up broke and head back to the world of time-clocks.

 If more newbies started their freelance careers targeting riser gigs, more of them would be successful.
 And if more people paired a riser gig with personal projects, more of those projects would get completed.

 A riser gig gives you a motive to get up and get on the grind.
 And once you’re at your desk, it’s easier to keep the momentum going.

 Foundation For A Profitable Day

-Even if you don’t have a problem getting up and getting to work, riser gigs are smooth move.
-Think of it like the foundation to a profitable day.
+Even if you don’t have a problem getting up and getting to work, riser gigs are a smooth move.
+Think of it as the foundation to a profitable day.